ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 The field `send_id` was named `tx_id` when the protocol was initially introduced.
 It was renamed for clarity.

-The field `credit_request` is how many DATA packets the sender wishes to send to the receiver.
+The field `credit_request` is how many CTSDATA packets the sender wishes to send to the receiver.
 The receiver will try to honor the request, but it is not obligated to.
-However, the receiver must allow the sender to send at least 1 DATA packet, to keep the communication moving forward.
+However, the receiver must allow the sender to send at least 1 CTSDATA packet, to keep the communication moving forward.

 Besides the LONGCTS_RTM packet, there are two other packet types used by the long-CTS message protocol:
-CTS and DATA.
+CTS and CTSDATA.

 The binary format of a CTS (Clear to Send) packet is listed in table 3.6: